 GeneCards Summary for UIMC1 Gene

 UIMC1 (Ubiquitin Interaction Motif Containing 1) is a Protein Coding gene.
-Diseases associated with UIMC1 include familial breast cancer.
-Among its related pathways are Cell Cycle, Mitotic and DNA Double-Strand Break Repair.
-GO annotations related to this gene include histone binding and K63-linked polyubiquitin binding.
+Diseases associated with UIMC1 include Riddle Syndrome and Arthrogryposis, Renal Dysfunction, And Cholestasis 1.
+Among its related pathways are DNA Double-Strand Break Repair and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include histone binding and K63-linked polyubiquitin modification-dependent protein binding.

 Ubiquitin-binding protein (PubMed:24627472).
-Specifically recognizes and binds Lys-63-linked ubiquitin (PubMed:19328070, Ref.35).
-Plays a central role in the BRCA1-A complex by specifically binding Lys-63-linked ubiquitinated histones H2A and H2AX at DNA lesions sites, leading to target the BRCA1-BARD1 heterodimer to sites of DNA damage at double-strand breaks (DSBs).
-The BRCA1-A complex also possesses deubiquitinase activity that specifically removes Lys-63-linked ubiquitin on histones H2A and H2AX.
-Also weakly binds monoubiquitin but with much less affinity than Lys-63-linked ubiquitin.
+Specifically recognizes and binds 'Lys-63'-linked ubiquitin (PubMed:19328070, Ref.38).
+Plays a central role in the BRCA1-A complex by specifically binding 'Lys-63'-linked ubiquitinated histones H2A and H2AX at DNA lesions sites, leading to target the BRCA1-BARD1 heterodimer to sites of DNA damage at double-strand breaks (DSBs).
+The BRCA1-A complex also possesses deubiquitinase activity that specifically removes 'Lys-63'-linked ubiquitin on histones H2A and H2AX.
+Also weakly binds monoubiquitin but with much less affinity than 'Lys-63'-linked ubiquitin.
 May interact with monoubiquitinated histones H2A and H2B; the relevance of such results is however unclear in vivo.
-Does not bind Lys-48-linked ubiquitin.
+Does not bind Lys-48'-linked ubiquitin.
 May indirectly act as a transcriptional repressor by inhibiting the interaction of NR6A1 with the corepressor NCOR1.